Free Consultation

 2. Engage in being digitally recorded, specifically in a sexual manner

-• This includes threatening to record any sexual parts on the victim (genitals, breasts, anus)
+• This includes threatening to record any sexual parts of the victim (genitals, breasts, anus)

-• Recorded involves photography, video tape, or any form of digital recording
+• The recording involves photography, videotape, or any form of digital recording

 3. Display sexual parts to other individuals or in any manner that is unwanted